AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Preface.md

 # Preface

-This topic describes how to use Tablestore SDK for Python.
+This topic describes how to install and use Tablestore SDK for Python.
 The content in this topic applies to Tablestore SDK for Python V4.x.x.

 ## Prerequisites